sphinxbio/platechain/README.md

 ## Acknowledgements

 This is a [Sphinx Bio](sphinxbio.com) project!
-If you're interested in a hosted solution for your lab, please reach out to [Nicholas](mailto:nicholas@sphinxbio.com).
+If you're interested in a hosted solution for your lab, please [reach out](mailto:platechain@sphinxbio.com?subject=Platechain).

 Thanks to [Harrison](@hwchase17) and the [Langchain](langchain.com) team for their help as well!